 The Trinity Two-Phase Treatment Philosophy

-Dr. Nelson’s conservative approach to orthodontics stems from his belief that minimal orthodontic treatment is best for the patient.
-Several current studies show that, except for cosmetic improvement, or cases with permanent damage occurring to the teeth or gums, early phase (phase 1) treatment with braces or other appliances is NOT NECESSARY.
+Dr. Nelson & Associates are rather conservative with their approach to orthodontics.
+This stems from their belief’s that minimal orthodontic treatment is best for the patient.
+Several current studies show that, except for cosmetic improvement, or cases with permanent damage occurring to the teeth or gums, that early phase (phase 1) treatment with braces or other appliances is NOT NECESSARY.

 While it’s normal for a parent to want their kids to look the best they can at all times, the results of most early phase treatment are short lived and do not benefit jaw growth and/or functionality long term.